apollographql/apollo-client/docs/source/development-testing/developer-tooling.md

 The Apollo CLI can validate operations and schemas to ensure that changes to a data graph do not break an existing client and future clients will work with a future data graph.

-The [documentation schema validation](https://www.apollographql.com/docs/graph-manager/schema-validation/) describes how to setup the workflow.
+The [schema validation documentation](https://www.apollographql.com/docs/graph-manager/schema-validation/) describes how to setup the workflow.
 For more information about operation validation, run `apollo help client:check`.

+### Operation safelisting

+For servers that enforce an operation safelist, the Apollo CLI can register operations in a client bundle with a server.
+The [operation registry documentation](https://www.apollographql.com/docs/graph-manager/operation-registry/) describes the steps to protecting a data graph from malicious or dangerous operations.